marhoy/nrk-download/README.md

 # FFmpeg
 The videos and subtitles are downloaded using [FFmpeg](https://ffmpeg.org/).
 It is available for all major operating systems.
 You need to install ffmpeg and make it available in your $PATH before you can use nrkdownload.

+## For Linux
+Depending on your Linux-distribution, you might have to add a package-repository in order to install ffmpeg.
+If you are stuck, try too Google `installing ffmpeg for YOUR_LINUX_DISTRO`.

+## For MacOS
+Download the static build of the latest release (currently 3.2.2).
+Open the .dmg-file and copy the binary file `ffmpeg` to e.g. a directory `bin` inside your home directory.
+Then, add ~/bin to your PATH.

 # TODO
 ## URLs as input